|PO Box 207|

 Dates: July 1-3, 2017

-Cost: $150 (includes all meals, snacks, transportation, and any backpacking gear needed)
+Cost: FREE!
+Thanks to our partnership with Rogue Community College (includes all meals, snacks, transportation, and any backpacking gear needed) up to 25 students may attend

 High School Wilderness Expeditions: